learnfullabs/gutenberg-ai-tools/README.md

 - The Block UX needs to be improved, I'll have to hit tab twice in order to get the info, the file edit.js needs to be refactored.

 - Reduce the number of API calls.

-- When you are editing the Block to ask more than one question, sometimes the previous response gets cached/rendered instead of the new answer, this needs to be fixed.

 - Add some kind of wait icon when sending the request to OpenAI and wait for the answer.